Characterizing the Structure of Online Conversations Across Reddit: Data

-\item {\bf Average Quality of Posts:} Quantifying the quality of discussions in a subreddit is challenging and can be subjective.
-Hence, we operationalize the quality of conversations in a subreddit using a metric provided by the Reddit platform itself, and one that has also been used in previous research~\citep{zayats2018conversation}.
-More precisely, we define the quality of discussions in a subreddit as the average {\it Karma} of all the subreddit posts.
-The empirical distribution of the average {\it Karma} is shown in Figure~\ref{fig:summaryGlobal}.
+\item {\bf Average quality of posts:} Quantifying the quality of discussions in a subreddit is challenging and can be subjective.
+Hence, we operationalize the quality of conversations in a subreddit using \textit{karma}, a metric provided by the Reddit platform itself and one that has also been used in previous research~\cite{zayats2018conversation}.
+The \textit{karma} of the post is based on how many upvotes versus downvotes it received.
+We then define the quality of discussions in a subreddit as the average {\it karma} of all the subreddit posts.
+The empirical distribution of the average {\it karma} is shown in Figure~\ref{fig:summaryGlobal}.

-\item {\bf Redundancy of Content:} A critical determiner of the user participation in online community discussions is how unique and non-redundant is the information discussed in that subreddit.
-So, we develop a new metric to quantify a subreddit's redundancy using word2vec, a vector space model of word semantics~\citep{mikolov2013distributed}.
+\item {\bf Redundancy of content:} A critical determiner of user participation in online community discussions is how redundant are the posts in a subreddit.
+To this end, we developed a metric to measure how similar each post is to the others in the same subreddit.
+We first calculate post embeddings as the average of their Word2Vec embeddings \cite{mikolov2013distributed}, then we aggregate subreddit embeddings as the TF-IDF weighted average of their post embeddings\cite{yu2023unique}.
+The redundancy score is computed as the mean cosine similarity between every post embedding and the subreddit embedding.
+A higher redundancy score reflects more repetitive content in the subreddit.

-First, we calculate the mean semantic vector ($MSW_i$) for a given subreddit $i$ by computing the term frequency-inverse document frequency (TFIDF) weighted average of the word2vec embeddings of all the posts in that subreddit.
-Next, we calculate the semantic vector $SW_j$ for each post $j$ in that subreddit.
-Finally, we compute the cosine similarity between the semantic vectors for each post in a subreddit $SW_j$ and the mean semantic vector $MSW_i$, and we average those numbers.

-Essentially, the mean cosine similarity that we just computed quantifies how semantically similar a given post is to the average post in that subreddit.
-The higher the similarity score, the more repetitive the content of discussions in that subreddit and vice-versa.
 The empirical distribution of the feature is shown in Figure~\ref{fig:summaryGlobal}.
-As can be seen, very few subreddits have highly redundant or highly unique content. \end{itemize}
+As can be seen, most subreddits are neither highly redundant nor highly varied in their content. \end{itemize}

-\subsubsection{Local Features:}
+\subsubsection{Local features:}

-Next, we generate various local features, that is, the features of a given post.
+Next, we generate various local features that describe a specific post.